srudic/Junior-Dev-Final-Project/README.md

 So fasten your seatbelt 🚦 and get ready to explore the world of volunteering with us! 🌍

-👉 Click here and enjoy [VolonterKo](junior-dev-final-project.vercel.app)
+👉 Click here and enjoy [VolonteerKo](https://junior-dev-final-project.vercel.app/)